alt-key-project/comfyui-dream-project/readme.md

 [math module](https://docs.python.org/3/library/math.html), mathematical operators as well as round, abs, int, float, max and min.

+### Compare Palettes [Dream]
+Analyses two palettes and produces the quotient for each individual channel (b/a) and brightness.

 ### CSV Curve [Dream]
 CSV input curve where first column is frame or second and second column is value.